 In this article I’ll show you how to can improve your YouTube presentation skills.

 In fact, I’m sharing 15 tips that have helped over 580 of my real-world clients and thousands of my online students.
 Enabling them to speak with confidence and clarity when previously they thought, “I can’t speak on camera“.

-Almost all of the tips will cost you nothing.
-But when you apply them, they will bring you real results.
+Almost all these tips will cost you nothing.
+But when you apply them, they will bring you actual results.

 In a Hurry?
 Click on any of the items in the following list to go directly to that tip.

 - Use a teleprompter.